rachelesmee/website/foss4guk2018/index.md

 * [Workshop Submission](https://docs.google.com/forms/d/1EkvwsftL_pFEZTy4GQSwZDvFVNo4H42M10i5nc1p3Jw/)
 * [Presentation Submission](https://docs.google.com/forms/d/1KGQAkCUIV_ucWIFzTDplD7LkLwGVC6U4LZS7YJ4wUpw/)

-# We Need Your Help!

-The committee is now in place, but we are still looking for volunteers and also sponsors.
-Please contact Max Stephan if you are interested in hearing about the various sponsorship packages available.
+# Sponsorship

+We want to keep the cost of entry to FOSS4GUK as low as possible, whilst also providing a quality event - sponsorship will help us to do that.
+If you are interested in sponsoring FOSS4GUK, there are opportunities for the smallest to the largest companies, and even for one man bands.

+**Please see our sponsorship form [here](https://docs.google.com/forms/d/17Qu_bqh6U_gkkv1KK6QLSWdwaTXnAwibh-G4gW0nhU0/edit)**

 # Committee